zqwei/Ca-Imaging-Deconv-List/README.md

 More inquires should be email to: __weiz AT janelia DOT hhmi DOT org__

-# Imaging to spike models

 ## Choices of working models
 With rapid development of modern statistical techniques in this field, we found us in an exciting whilst, unfortunately, allodoxaphobia position.
 It seems that the underlying models are more or less the same, but being solved using different approach under a variety of addtional assumptions of noise structures and constraints.
 Here we list all models in our comparison list, and in the _first_ version of the comparison, we __only__ focus on those with an available code on github (most of them are generative models).

+## Code redistributions
+We made significant improvements and changes to some of the codes.

+# Imaging to spike models

 ## Ruble based models
 1. Thresholding first derivative